samdrudd/api-template/README.md

 # API Framework

-This is a framework for building REST APIs based on (Scott Domes' tutorial)[https://medium.freecodecamp.org/building-a-simple-node-js-api-in-under-30-minutes-a07ea9e390d2].
+This is a framework for building REST APIs based oni [Scott Domes' tutorial](https://medium.freecodecamp.org/building-a-simple-node-js-api-in-under-30-minutes-a07ea9e390d2).

 It uses the following:
 - node